ExamDay/NeuralGREWT/README.md

 is also nonsensical in isolation ("in isolation" meaning in the absence of explanatory context).

-Given this definition of grammatic validity, valid sentences will be more common than invalid ones in any string-set comprised mostly of sensical strings.
+Given this definition of grammatic validity, valid sentences will be more common than invalid ones in any string-set comprised mostly of sensical strings; making it possible to infer validity a string from it's probability.

 Therefore, it may be possible to learn grammar rules of any language, including computer, fictional, and extra-terrestrial languages, without needing to make sense of